Skip to main content

 There are a few different ways to structure the groups and subgroups when working with locations and roles.
 Here are two examples.

-There are a lot of different ways to structure your groups.
+There are a lot of different ways to structure your groups and lots of things to consider when setting this up.
 Please pop us a message in the support button if you want to discuss your group structure.
 We are always happy to help!

 Did this answer your question?